sintefmath/SurfaceWaterIntegratedModeling.jl/README.md

 1) In your terminal, go to the `example` directory and start up Julia.
 2) Go to the package mode by typing `]` and activate the current directory by running `activate .`
-3) Still in the package mode, run: `dev ..`
+3) If you want to run the example using the lastest SWIM package, run `instantiate` to ensure it is installed.
+On the other hand, if you rather want to use the currently checked out code, run `dev ..` (while still in package mode).
-4) Now you should be able to run the examples.
+4) Exit package mode.
+Now you should be able to run the examples.

-Note:
-- It is recommended that you run the exmaples block-by-block in an IDE, rather than having them run through in one go by `include`ing them, in order to properly see all generated figures before they are updated/changed.
+Note: It is recommended that you run the exmaples block-by-block in an IDE, rather than having them run through in one go by `include`ing them, in order to properly see all generated figures before they are updated/changed.
-- Regarding step (3) in the list above: The SWIM package is not currently registered in the Julia General Registry, and as a consequence, it does not automatically download and install when needed.
-To tell julia to use the locally downloaded repo, this line will point to the right place.

 For inquiries, you can get in touch with the contact person listed at https://www.sintef.no/en/software/swim/.